Please rate topic.

 Thank you for rating!
 Please vote below and help us build the most advanced adaptive learning platform in medicine

-A 65-year-old Caucasian male presents to the emergency room with chest pain.
+A 65-year-old Caucasian man presents to the emergency room with chest pain.
 Coronary angiography reveals significant stenosis of the left anterior descending (LAD) artery.
 Which of the following represents a plausible clinical predictor of myocardial necrosis in this patient?

 Cholesterol crystal presence

-Rate of formation
+Rate of plaque formation